Easysort/Easysort/README.md

 <h1>EasySort</h1>

-EasySort: An open-source trash sorting system.
+EasySort: An open-source sorting system.
 Maintained by [Lucas Vilsen](https://github.com/Apros7).
 </div>

 ---

 # What is EasySort
-Given a picture it will give the center location, a descriptive label and the corresponding subcategory for sorting of all known materials in the picture.

-...
+EasySort makes you go from a sorting problem to a solution in just a couple of hours.
+Collect data, annotate it, train a model and you are ready to go.

 # How to setup EasySort
 ...

 # Why open-source?
 I believe this is a positive-sum game.
 The market is so large that we can all win.
-This technology should be so cheap that it exists everywhere on earth helping everyone better take of their trash.
+This technology should be so cheap that it exists everywhere on earth helping everyone better sort items and improve the average quality of products running through their system.

+This could be applied

+You can use EasySort as you like, copy it, modify it, sell it, do whatever you like with it.
+The project is in active development, so issues and pull requests are welcome.